 Positive representation of marginalized groups in advertising normalizes the existence of these identities and deconstructs harmful stereotypes.
 Marketing communications offer both the opportunity to win customers by making them feel included and that of further empowering them in society.

-Social media plays an important role when it comes to LGBTQIA+ kids feeling seen, and a recent study by GLAAD found that exposure to LGBTQIA+ representation in media and advertising leads to greater acceptance of the LGBTQIA+ community and that even consumers who are not a part of this community look favorably on companies that include LGBTQIA+ people in advertising.
+Researchers can even track how social media can help LGBTQIA+ kids feel seen, and a recent study by GLAAD found that exposure to LGBTQIA+ representation in media and advertising leads to greater acceptance of the LGBTQIA+ community and that even consumers who are not a part of this community look favorably on companies that include LGBTQIA+ people in advertising.

 7. Final thoughts and resources